heyeying/LSSNet/README.md

 # LSSNet
-The official implementation code of LSSNet.
+The official implementation code of "LSSNet: A Method for Colon Polyp Segmentation Based on Local Feature Supplementation and Shallow Feature Supplementation".